Everyone needs some encouragement (or a good kick in the ass) every now and then- and Firefighters are no different!

 Jan Rader- In the Opioid Crisis, Here’s what it takes to save a life.

-Jan Rader is a Fire Chief, and her honesty about the severity of the opioid crisis is an important reminder.
+Jan Rader is a Fire Chief, and her honesty about the severity of the abuse crisis is an important reminder.

 And I mean… really honest.
 This is something that Firefighters need to watch AND something every city councel and city manager should watch before reviewing the budget for Firefighters and Medics.